-This Certificate shall, in accordance with section 19.3.5 / accepted as valid until 19.3.6 of part A of the ISPS Code, be Signed (Signature of duly authorized official) Place Date (Seal or stamp of the authority, a as appropriate) Endorsement for advancement of expiry date where seapplies ction A/19.3.7.1 of the ISPS Code In accordance with section 19.3.7.1 of part A of the ISPS Code, the new expiry date is Signed (Signature of authorized official) Place Date (Seal or stamp of the authority, a as appropriate)
+This Certificate shall, in accordance with section 19.3. accepted as valid until 5 / 19.3.6 of part A of the ISPS Code, be

+Signed

+Date

+(Seal or stamp of the authority e, as appropriate)

+ENDORSEMENT FOR ADVANCEM WHERE SECTION A/19.3.7.1 OF THE In accordance with section 19.3.7.1 of part A of IE ISPS CODE APPLIES

+Signed

+(Signature of authorized official) Place

+Date

+(Seal or stamp of the authority e, as appropriate)

-Delete as appropriate.
+^{} Delete as appropriate.